lutobler/chip8-emulator/README.md

 ### Building

-The meson build system is used:
+The CMake build system is used:

 ```
-meson build
+mkdir build
 cd build
-ninja
+cmake ..
+make
 ```